-D Accessories
+Appendix D Accessories

-This appendix describes the accessories that can help you maximize fire detection with the Rosemount 975HR flame detector.
+This appendix describes the accessories that can help you maximize fire detection with the multi-spectrum infrared hydrogen Flame Detector.

-D.1 Flame simulator
+D.1 Flame simulator - FS-HR-975

-Emerson designed the flame simulators specifically for use with Rosemount flame detectors.
-The flame simulator emits infrared radiation in a unique sequential pattern corresponding to and recognizable by the detector as fire.
+The flame simulator (FS-HR-975) is designed specifically for use with Rosemount[TM] flame detectors.
+The flame simulator emits IR radiation in a unique sequential pattern corresponding to and recognizable by the detector as fire.
 This allows the detectors to be tested under simulated fire conditions without the associated risks of an open flame.

-Figure D-1: Flame Simulator
+Figure D-1: Flame Simulator - FS-HR-975